Sirpur Lake: History

 Sirpur Lake was created by the Holkars of Indore State in the early 20th century.
 After the independence of India and extinction of the royal houses, religious sites started mushrooming up around the lake and over the years it was encroached upon by the people living in its vicinity.
+In February 2024, the Indore Municipal Corporation took action to remove encroachments from the lake as part of conservation efforts.
 Illegal activities like fishing, poaching, cattle grazing, waste dumping, etc., almost destroyed the lake's ecology.

 Restoration

 The potential of the lake as a significant bird habitat was recognized by the Holkars of Indore.
 In early 1980s, Bhalu Mondhe, a renowned photographer and artist of Indore, now a Padmashri awardee, started restoring the lake, first individually and later joined by his friends, most notably, Abhilash Khandekar.
 Mondhe and Khandekar co-founded an NGO in 1992, The Nature Volunteers, primarily to restore the lake's ecology and develop it as an ideal birding site.

 As the lake was restored, it became the home to many avian species and started attracting migratory birds, including ruddy shelduck, which migrates from Mongolia and Siberia for wintering at Sirpur.
 A total of around 130 species are listed in the book, The Birds of Sirpur.